HarcourtsAcademy/grav-ha-user/pages/02.qualifications/01.australia/01.nsw/nsw-certificate-of-registration.md

   - id: CPPDSM4008
   - id: CPPDSM4080

 course_structure: A blended learning program that begins online with a number of interactive tasks that you can do from your own computer.
-This is followed by a full day in the Academy classroom that includes application of knowledge gained and one-on-one guidance to help you achieve success.
+This is followed by two full days in the Academy classroom that includes application of knowledge gained and one-on-one guidance to help you achieve success.

-elective_qualification_units:
+# elective_qualification_units:
-  course_units:
+#   course_units:
-  - id: CPPDSM4003
+#   - id: CPPDSM4003
-  - id: CPPDSM4005
+#   - id: CPPDSM4005
-  - id: CPPDSM4012
+#   - id: CPPDSM4012
-  - id: CPPDSM4014
+#   - id: CPPDSM4014
-  - id: CPPDSM4015
+#   - id: CPPDSM4015
-  - id: CPPDSM4017
+#   - id: CPPDSM4017
-  - id: CPPDSM4022
+#   - id: CPPDSM4022

 further_information: |
   For New South Wales legislation and other information visit [NSW Fair Trading](http://www.fairtrading.nsw.gov.au/).